Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Analysis

 \subsection{Discussion: Diversity and Performance}

 In the Motivation section, we pointed out that the unsatisfactory performance of MoE is due to the excessive similarity over parameters of experts, which contradicts the original intention of MoE.
 However, it does not necessarily mean that the larger the difference between the parameters of the experts, the better the performance of the MoE.
-There are several reasons for this.

 Firstly, although the Gating Function assigns different tokens to different experts, these tokens in the same dataset should follow the same distribution.
 Therefore, the parameters of experts should be similar to a certain extent.
 Moreover, overly different parameters can lead to instability and inconsistency in the behavior of the MoE, which can further lead to poor performance.